Phenomenological noise model for superconducting qubits: two-state fluctuators and 1=f noise: noise model

 where $\varepsilon$ and $\Delta$ are the energy difference and tunneling splitting (Josephson coupling) between the clockwise and counter-clockwise current states, $h(t)$ is the flux noise in the environment and $\sigma_{x,y,z}$ are the Pauli matrices.
 The energy difference is proportional to the applied flux through the superconducting loop

-where $I_p$ is the persistent current and $n_\Phi$ is the magnetic flux in the loop in the unit of magnetic flux quantum $\Phi_0$.
-The flux noise $h(t)$ is described by a time-dependent classical field.
+where $I_p$ is the persistent current and { $\Phi_\text{ext}$ is the externally applied magnetic flux in the loop.
+When $\Phi_\text{ext}$ is half a flux quantum, the two current states are degenerate in energy. } The flux noise $h(t)$ is described by a time-dependent classical field.
 The eigenenergy of the qubit is thus

 The angle $\theta=\tan^{-1}(\Delta/\varepsilon)$ is related to the working point of the device: $\theta=\pi/2$ is the optimal point and $\theta=0$ is the pure dephasing point.